 Some signs that you may be struggling with disordered eating include: struggling to control or regulate food intake, engaging in over-eating or binge eating, purging, dieting, or over-exercising.
 Through counselling and treatment, we aim to help you develop a healthier relationship with food.

-Amanda has a special interest in eating disorders.
-She has specialized training and experience working with individuals with anorexia nervosa, bulimia nervosa, and binge-eating disorder.
+Our team has a special interest in eating disorders.
+Dr. Stillar has specialized training and experience working with individuals with anorexia nervosa, bulimia nervosa, and binge-eating disorder.

 Depression, sadness, hopelessness, and worthlessness are some of the most common and uncomfortable emotions that we can experience.
 Through counseling and treatment, we aim to help you recover motivation, perspective, and joy that you once had in your life.